kulhanek/ams-build/README.md

 # ams-build
-Utilities for testing and buliding of the [AMS - Advanced Module System](https://github.com/kulhanek/ams) package.
+Utilities for testing and building of the [AMS - Advanced Module System](https://github.com/kulhanek/ams) package.

 ## AMS Features:
 * software management (sites and modules)